 Cylindrical and/or rectangular steel Grade Level Manways designed to AASHTO H20 requirements:

-Grade Access Manholes will consist of:
+Grade Access Manways will consist of:

 Structural steel frames with integral concrete anchors and 12” deep steel concrete retention skirts.
-Manhole access covers shall be flush style, skid free composite construction with recessed picking handles for easy removal.
-All manholes will be H-20 truckload rated.
-Manholes shall be furnished by tank manufacturer.
+Manway access covers shall be flush style, skid free composite construction with recessed picking handles for easy removal.
+All manways will be H-20 truckload rated.
+Manways shall be furnished by tank manufacturer.

-Level sensor riser pipes shall be recessed below one single grade access manhole or multiple manholes as shown on contract drawings.
+Level sensor riser pipes shall be recessed below one single grade access manway or multiple manways as shown on contract drawings.

-All grade access manholes for a complete storage tank installation shall be supplied by the manufacturer for single source supply.
+All grade access manways for a complete storage tank installation shall be supplied by the manufacturer for single source supply.

 Fill Tube: